wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/2-overview-options.md

 #### List form customizer

-The last time of extensin is the list form customizer.
+The last time of extension is the list from customizer.
 This extension enables developers to create custom forms with the SharePoint Framework that replace a list's new, edit, and view forms.

 ### Library components